rsmullen/mercury6_binary/README.rst

    gfortran -o close6   close6_ras.for
    gfortran -o element6 element6.for

 There will likely be warnings due to the code being written in Fortran77, but it should compile.
-Copy or link the executable wherever you want to run your code.
+Copy or link the executable wherever you want to run your codeusing ``./mercury6``.

 Tricks
 ------

 Unfortuntely, the code needs to be recompiled  any time parameters in the ``mercury.inc`` file get changed.

+The binary stars are the central body in the ``param.in`` file and the first body in ``big.in``.

 Disclaimers